IActivePacketSource

 EmptyPacketSource simple module

-This module is an active/passive empty packet source.
+An active/passive empty packet source.
 It doesn't push packets into the connected module, and it doesn't allow packets to be pulled from it by the connected module.
 The output gate generates backpressure for pull packet operations.

 EthernetCutthroughBarrier simple module (no description)